vkuhlmann/vkuhlmann.github.io/latex/configuration/shortcuts.md

 ## Compile on F5

-By default the `.tex` file is compiled on every save, but I prefer to instruct compilation with a different shortcut.
+By default the `.tex` file is compiled on every save, but I prefer to turn that off and instruct compilation with a shortcut.
 For this, in the `settings.json` I add

 ```json
 "latex-workshop.latex.autoBuild.run": "never",